 If you install the Windows service in a production environment, Oracle recommends that you do not run the service under an operating-system user account that has administrator-level privileges.
-For more information, see "Verifying the User Account Under Which the Service Runs" on page 3-16.
+For more information, see Section 3.2.1, "Verifying the User Account Under Which the Service Runs".